alexmojaki/futurecoder/how_to_contribute.md

 Beyond that, there's plenty of coding work to do on the platform, including frontend, backend, and devops work.
 See the [list of issues](https://github.com/alexmojaki/futurecoder/issues) for some ideas, or open a new one if you want.
 The main priority is to choose something that interests you.
 If nothing really does, pick something from the ["good first issue" label](https://github.com/alexmojaki/futurecoder/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - these are easier and will help you become familiar with the project.

+Consider adding your thoughts and ideas to [issues labeled 'discussion'](https://github.com/alexmojaki/futurecoder/issues?q=is%3Aissue+is%3Aopen+label%3Adiscussion).
+Or [come have a chat about anything on slack](https://join.slack.com/t/futurecoder/shared_invite/zt-irqxk6og-tS2RqTp679MQAlUCmmnAZw).

 ## Testing

 Run `./manage.py test` in the backend folder.